dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 ---
 sidebar_position: 5
 title: Testing Runtime
-description: API documentation for the Operon testing runtime
+description: API documentation for the DBOS testing runtime
 ---

-# Operon Testing Runtime
+# DBOS Testing Runtime

-Operon provides a testing runtime to facilitate writing unit tests for Operon applications.
+DBOS provides a testing runtime to facilitate writing unit tests for applications.
 Before running your tests, [create and configure the runtime](#create-testing-runtime).
 In your tests, use [the runtime's methods](#methods) to invoke your application's functions.
 After your tests finish, [destroy the runtime](#runtimedestroy) to release resources.